sourcebroker/imageopt/README.rst

 ---------------

 * For FAL only files that are in "sys_file_processedfile" are optimized.
-Table "sys_file_processedfile" has  been extended with field "tx_imageopt_optimized".
-If file has been optimised then the field "tx_imageopt_optimized" is set to 1.
+Table "sys_file_processedfile" has  been extended with field "tx_imageopt_executed_successfully".
+If file has been optimised then the field "tx_imageopt_executed_successfully" is set to 1.

-  You can reset the "tx_imageopt_optimized" flag with command:
+  You can reset the "tx_imageopt_executed_successfully" flag with command:
   ::

     php ./typo3/cli_dispatch.phpsh extbase imageopt:resetoptimizationflagforfal